GwendalRaoul/mqttfx-wirepas-decoder/README.md

 ./gradlew shadowJar
 ```

-That will produce a `build/libs/mqttfx-wirepas-decoder-<version>-all.jar` which you can install.
+That will produce a `build/libs/mqttfx-wirepas-decoder-<version>-all.jar` which you can install as described bellow.

 [mqttfx]: http://mqttfx.org/
+[here_screenshot]: media/screenshot.png
+[here_release]: releases